-Responsibilities of A Software Engineer
+Expectations of a Software Engineer

-The day-to-day duties of a software engineer depend on the industry, company size, team structure, and work environment.
-The following general responsibilities are what you’ll likely find in most software engineering roles. -
+The day-to-day duties of a Software Engineer depend on the industry, company size, team structure, and work environment.
+But there are some common threads.

 - Develop information and software systems